kyma-project/kyma/docs/helm-broker/docs/05-04-configure-hb.md

   The default ConfigMap provided by the Helm Broker is the [`helm-repos-urls`](https://github.com/kyma-project/kyma/blob/master/resources/helm-broker/templates/cfg-repos-url.yaml) ConfigMap.
 Do not edit this ConfigMap.
 Create a separate one instead.
 Depending on your needs and preferences, you can create one or more ConfigMaps with URLs to different remote HTTPS servers.

-  >**CAUTION:** If you use your bundle in two different repositories simultaneously, the Helm Broker detects a conflict and does not display this bundle at all.
-You can see the details of the conflict in the Helm Broker application logs.
-If you need a given bundle in two or more repositories, do not use them at the same time.

 4. The Helm Broker triggers the Service Catalog synchronization automatically.
 New Service Classes appear after a few seconds.

 ## Configuration rules